9,000 barrels of bourbon fall in Kentucky distillery building collapse

 (CNN)Pardon bourbon lovers for crying in their beer after half of the barrels being aged at a Kentucky distillery building fell to the ground when part of the structure collapsed.

 The building, which holds up to 20,000 barrels, was having a wall repaired.
-The collapse brought down half of the building, with the other half still intact.
+The collapse brought down half of the structure.

 Bardstown Police Chief Billy Mattingly said there was no one inside when the roof caved in, so no injuries were reported.